Resin Coffee Table – Made By Louis

-Studio Console – Made By Lou and Ed
+Studio Console – Made By Louis and Ed

 This is where the wood came from….

-Oak and Resin Desk – Made By Lou
+Oak and Resin Desk – Made By Louis

-Infinity Tables – Made By Ed and Lou
+Infinity Tables – Made By Ed and Louis

 We already had the bases of these small drinks tables, but decided to have some fun creating new table tops for them.
 We always fancied having a go at making infinity tables so these gave us the perfect opportunity.
 They are made using an LED strip sandwiched between a bottom mirror, and a top dark tinted glass.
 The resulting reflections bouncing between the mirror and tinted glass give an effect of the LED lighting disappearing down into the table as far as you can see.
 Cups and glasses placed on the table top appear to be floating in mid-air.

-Kitchen Unit – Made By Ed and Lou
+Kitchen Unit – Made By Ed and Louis

 We wanted to make a quirky kitchen unit using as many recycled bits and pieces as possible, with a sort of ‘building site materials’ theme.
 The top is made of polished concrete which we formed by pouring into a large mould.
 The frame is made from scaffolding type tubing (with internal draw frames made from a old shopping trolley).
 The front panels are old pallet wood, with clay pipes being used for wine storage, and the six side draws are old wine bottle crates that were salvaged from a building site bonfire pile.

-Upcycled Shelf Unit – Made By Ed and Lou
+Upcycled Shelf Unit – Made By Ed and Louis

 This was a quick ‘up-cycling’ project of a shelf unit.
 We had some left over walnut veneer and enjoyed using our new table saw to cut it to size.
 With some walnut edge banding and a couple of tester pots of paint, this whole little project cost a total of £5.